Well what an adventure Camp Bestival 2018 was!

-Once set up we had a quick look around the campsite and were pleased to see more food vendors than usual close by, before heading up to the main area to have a look around.
+Once set up we inflated our camping mats and laid out the sleeping bags and headed off had for a look around the campsite and were pleased to see more food vendors than usual close by, before heading up to the main area to have a look around.

 The first thing that struck us was that many of the things we were expecting to see had moved position, and I have to admit that it did throw us off track, but in most cases it did work.
 All the pay extra fairground rides were now positioned together by the castle and the relaxation area was away from the hustle and bustle at the back of the Dingly Dell.

 Thursday is traditionally a quiet day for setting up camp, but many of the eateries, fairground rides and bouncy castle were open and a fabulous trapeze act were wowing audiences with their tricks and flicks.

 We stayed out enjoying the lovely weather and atmosphere until quite late before heading back to the tent, ready for an early start the next day.

 It was an early start for us on the Friday as the kids were desperate to do the tree climbing with the Big Tree Climbing Company and it sells out very quickly so we were in the queue by 9am and made it onto a slot later in the day by the skin of our teeth.
 It was then out to the Castle Stage to see our first show of the day.

 Sebastian is dinosaur mad so I knew he would love Dinosaur World Live and it didn’t disappoint.

 He made sure he got right to the front of the stage so he could see the host of impressive creatures, including his favourite flesh-eating giant, Titus the Tyrannosaurus Rex along with a Triceratops, Giraffatitan, Microraptor and Segnosaurus!